Important: Call 511 for highway conditions/closures before planning a trip to the mountains.

 Also offers: Nordic skiing.

-Rentals available: Skis, snowboards, performance skis, Nordic skis, snowshoes.
+Rentals available: Skis, snowboards, performance skis, Nordic skis, and snowshoes.

 Stevens Pass

-Stevens Pass is open for 2023/2024.
-Stevens Pass base is higher up than the Summit at Snoqualmie base, so it tends to be colder, which in this area, usually means better conditions.
+Stevens Pass’s is open.
+The Stevens Pass base is higher up than the Summit at Snoqualmie base, so it tends to be colder, which in this area usually means better conditions.
+Check for updates here.

 Driving time from Seattle: 2 hours